aimms/documentation/webui/page-manager.rst

 			:align: center
 			:scale: 75

-#. *tooltip*: The text here would be displayed when the user hovers over that respective sidepanel tab.
+#. *tooltip*: The text here would be displayed when the user hovers over that respective side panel tab.
-#. *state*: This is the state for the sidepanel, i.e Active and Hidden.
+#. *state*: This is the state for the side panel, i.e Active and Hidden.

 .. note::

-	* If the set AllSidePanelPages is not yet filled with all sidepanel pages, please run the procedure GetAllPages.
+	* If the set AllSidePanelPages is not yet filled with all side panel pages, please run the procedure GetAllPages.
 You can find this procedure in Page Support section under Public Pages Support Procedures.
 	* The "state" property is not yet in use, but will be applicable in future releases.
-In sidepanels it is considered as Active by default.
-You can use domain conditions to show or hide sidepanels on a page.
+In side panels it is considered as Active by default.
+You can use domain conditions to show or hide side panels on a page.

-To configure sidepanels on a page, create a string parameter indexed on the SidePanelOrder and SidePanelSpecification, for example homepageSP(SP_order,webui::indexSidePanelSpec) as shown here:
+To configure side panels on a page, create a string parameter indexed on the SidePanelOrder and SidePanelSpecification, for example homepageSP(SP_order,webui::indexSidePanelSpec) as shown here:

 .. image:: images/SP_homepageSPidentifier.png
 			:align: center